friendsoftheearth-data/friendsoftheearth-data.github.io/datasets.md

 Mapping of locations most at risks from extreme weather and flooding.

-- **Properties at risk of flooding by Constituency** We have analysed 'Properties at risk of flooding from rivers and seas' data published by the Environment Agency and aggregated these to different levels of geography.
+**Properties at risk of flooding**
+We have analysed 'Properties at risk of flooding from rivers and seas' data published by the Environment Agency and aggregated these to different levels of geography.
 These area available for download here:

   - Lower Super Output Areas (LSOA) 2021: [Properties at risk of flooding: LSOA21 (csv)](/datasets/flooding/lsoa21-properties-flooding-rivers-seas.csv){: .button }